BRIDLE YOUR TONGUE (Part 2)

 Paul testifies, “For if we live, we live to the Lord; and if we die, we die to the Lord.
 Therefore, whether we live or die, we are the Lord’s.”
 (Rom.
 14:8 NKJV).

-Your body is the temple of God and the Spirit of God dwells in you (1 Cor.
+Your body is the temple of God, and the Spirit of God dwells in you (1 Cor.
 3:16-17).
-You must therefore always yield your whole body, especially your tongue, to the Holy Spirit.
+Therefore, you must always yield your whole body, especially your tongue, to the Holy Spirit.

 Beloved, although you are now born-again and thus a new man in Christ, yet the old man (Mr. Flesh) will always still seek to use your tongue as in times past when you were his slave.